geosolutions-it/MapStore2/docs/developer-guide/map-query-parameters.md

 GET: `#/viewer/config?actions=[{"type":"CATALOG:ADD_LAYERS_FROM_CATALOGS","layers":["My 3D Tiles Layer"],"sources":[{"type":"3dtiles","url":"https://example.com/tileset-pathname/tileset.json"}]}]`

-If the 3D Tiles needs title with different translation is still possible to include the `options` parameter with the desired translation:
+For the 3D Tiles you can pass also the layer options, to customize the layer.
+Here and example to localize the title:

 ```json
 {